delatbabel/nestedmenus/README.md

 Commenced a LavarySidebarRenderer class.
 Still a lot of work to do on the rendering.

-* If the parent menu item class is treeview then make the next UL class = "treeview-menu"
+* If the parent menu item class is treeview then make the next UL class = "treeview-menu" This can't be done without extending the Lavary/Menu/Builder class or doing it all with a custom template.

 Need to have separate renderer classes for the other menu types.